Walter B. Pitkin Jr.: Biography

 Pitkin was the author of two published books: Life Begins at Fifty and What's That Plane?, a book widely used during World War II to assist American troops in identifying Allied and Axis aircraft.
 The book was one of the first American Penguin Specials and was written while Pitkin was an editor for Penguin in New York City.
 The book contains both photographs and drawings of American, British, Japanese, and German planes.
 Some of the drawings were executed by Susan Pitkin, who worked from images provided from a variety of sources, including the British Information Service and mainstream Japanese publications that ran images of American planes.
 Ian Ballantine designed the cover.
 The book was purchased in large numbers by the U.S. Army.

 In the 1960s, Pitkin founded the Map & Book Store on Main Street in Westport, Connecticut.
 The Map & Book Store later became the Remarkable Book Shop, owned and run by Esther Kramer, wife of Pitkin's fellow founder of Bantam Books, Sidney B. Kramer.
 The Remarkable Bookshop was a conspicuous presence in Westport for decades, sporting a pink exterior and a whimsical sign, signature design choices of the "remarkable" Esther.
 In the 1970s and 1980s, Pitkin worked as a literary agent, helping to publish the works of Tom Parker, among others.
 A lifelong Democrat, Pitkin was chairman of the Westport Democratic Town Committee and an active supporter of Democratic causes.
-Pitkin was an avid gardener, history buff, and amateur meteorologist.
+Pitkin died two days before his 94th birthday.